vickzkater/simple-pagination-php/README.md

 ## License

-The Helper PHP is open-sourced software built by KINIDI Tech and contributors and licensed under the [MIT license](http://opensource.org/licenses/MIT).
+Simple Pagination PHP is open-sourced software built by KINIDI Tech and contributors and licensed under the [MIT license](http://opensource.org/licenses/MIT).

 ## Credits